Online Fundraising Without Social Media: 42 Ways to Share Offline

 - Flyers can be posted on bulletin boards (see the bulletin board suggestions above).

 - A PDF or other image file of the flyer can also be shared electronically or as an attachment to your emails or texts.
 Just make sure the design still works (is readable, etc.) on a phone as well as it does in print.

 - Approach local businesses to see if they would be willing to leave flyers at the counter or allow you to place them in their windows.
 Cafés often have areas where flyers can be stacked and made available to customers.

 All of these fundraising methods and techniques can be effective with or without social media.
-Through a variety of ways, you can still take advantage of social media’s virality without using social media yourself.
+Remember, using social media isn’t an all-or-nothing situation—you can still take advantage of social media’s virality without sharing your fundraiser on your own personal stream or account.
 If you haven’t already, start your fundraiser.
-GoFundMe offers a wide range of resources and tips for successful crowdfunding.
-By using our resources in combination with these ways to share your GoFundMe offline, you’ll be able to raise the funds you need to reach your fundraising goals.
+GoFundMe is a platform, and we offer a wide range of resources and tips for successful crowdfunding.
+Learn about the latest online fundraising trends of 2019.